 Trade and other payables are recognised initially at fair value of the legal obligation to pay cash and subsequently at amortised cost.
 Trade payables include an amount payable to Ergon Energy Corporation Limited for monthly network charges.
-The network charges are settled by the Company approximately the 21st day of the following month.
+The network charges are settled by the Company approximately on the 21st day of the following month.
 No interest is charged on outstanding invoices for network charges.
 The Company has financial risk management policies in place to ensure that all payables are paid within the pre-agreed credit terms.

 A liability for dividends payable is recognised in the financial year in which the dividend is declared.
-The Board declared a final dividend equal to 100% of the Company's profit after income tax equivalent expense, up to the amount of net assets in the Company.
-As a result, a dividend of \$220.456 million has been recognised in the financial statements.
-This dividend is payable on 30 November 2019.
-A final dividend of \$176.653 million was declared during the 2018 financial year and paid on 30 November 2018.
+The Board declared a final dividend equal to 100% of the Company's profit after income tax equivalent expense, adjusted for material non-cash items, up to the amount of net assets in the Company.
+As a result, a dividend of \$13.269 million has been recognised in the financial statements.
+This dividend is payable on 30 November 2020.
+A final dividend of \$220.456 million was declared during the 2019 financial year and paid on 29 November 2019.